 Frequency and timing of board/committee meetings

-Board Meetings currently take place from 10.30am – 1.30pm (usually Wednesday mornings).
+Board Meetings currently take place from 10.30am – 1.30pm (usually Wednesday).
 The Away Day will take place for a full day.
 Committee meetings take place during the day usually for 3 hours maximum at various times, depending on availability.